cdupont/CorentinDupont-WebPage/pagesPro/legal.md

  *  [Blaze](http://jaspervdj.be/blaze) -- an HTML combinator library in Haskell
  *  [LESS](http://lesscss.org) -- a metalanguage for generating CSS

+Thanks to Jasper Van der Jeugt and Eric Walkingshaw for the site templates.
-The source code for this website is available on [GitHub](https://github.com/cdupont/WebPage).
+The source code for this website is available on [GitHub](https://github.com/cdupont/CorentinDupont-WebPage).
 All *non-content* resources are placed in the public domain.
 Non-content resources include Haskell, LESS, and JavaScript source code, as well as HTML templates, but exclude Markdown, PDF, PNG, and plain text files.
 Basically, don't use text, papers, or images from my web page without permission, but feel free to use the code used to generate it.

 ## Software License